Get all the latest data for Dubrovnik

 How much are property prices expected to increase in Dubrovnik in 2026?

-As of early 2026, property prices in Dubrovnik are expected to increase by approximately 3% to 6% over the course of the year, with prime locations and turnkey properties likely landing at the higher end of that range.
+As of 2026, residential property prices in Dubrovnik are expected to increase by about 5% to 8% over the full year.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Dubrovnik.